thewpsquad/squad-modules/readme.txt

  Squad Modules Lite require WordPress 5.0.0 or higher and Divi 4.10 or higher.
 It also requires PHP 5.6 or higher.

-= Will Squad Modules Lite break my site after an update? = No, It won’t break your site or any page where you used our plugin.
+= Will Squad Modules Lite break my site after an update? = No, It won't break your site or any page where you used our plugin.
 We put our best effort to make you happy.
 But we always recommend keeping a backup of your site before updating our plugin.
 In case anything happens you can revert and contact our support team immediately.

 == Support ==
 Support for this plugin is primarily provided within the volunteer-based [WordPress support forum](https://wordpress.org/support/plugin/squad-modules-for-divi/).
 The official website also provides custom development and professional support services.
 See [Support](https://squadmodules.com/) for more information.